himanshu20792/moviebuddy/Readme.md

 <br>

 ### Motivation
 Clients are frustrated with logging into exclusive recommenders.
 Clients are wary about pre-personalized recommendations.
 Our app would be an alternative to these recommenders.
-As mentioned bove the MovieBuddy app has three levels of interaction starting from the homepage.
+As mentioned above the MovieBuddy app has three levels of interaction starting from the homepage.
 To reduce the amount of clicks to get to the recommendations.
 The MovieBuddy recommends from a vast array of movies, over 44,000 movies.
 Three client groups are chosen to serve here : spontaneous, casual, and movie buff clients.

 ### General recommendation Systems
 The purpose of recommendation systems is to gather some preference from the client to predict the level of interest a user has in a new item.
-There are three diffrent and distinct systems in existence today.
+There are three different and distinct systems in existence today.

 1. Popularity Based recommenders use a similar recommendation to every client, based on the usage and popularity of an item.
 2. Content-Based recommender focus on certain aspects of items.
 The similarity of items is determined by measuring the similarity in their aspects.
 There are different types of content-based systems : classification/regression and item content similarity.
 3. Collaborative Filtering recommenders try to pinpoint the relationship between client and items.
 Similarity of items is determined by the rating similarity of those items by the clients who have rated both items.

-Also, the cold start problem is recommendation system does not have any intelligience or preferences about the client.
+Also, the cold start problem is recommendation system does not have any intelligence or preferences about the client.
 On other login systems, they gather much implicit data from a client.
 We minimize this cold start challenge with the MovieBuddy App.

 ### Client groups
 Three client groups are chosen : spontaneous, casual, and movie buff clients.
 <p align="center"><img width=100% src="https://github.com/himanshu20792/moviebuddy/blob/master/meta_data/clients_picture.png"></p>

-### MovieBuddy appilation powered by Flask
+### MovieBuddy application powered by Flask
-For this app we chose a content-based recommender for the spontaneous and casual client group and a collabrative filtering recommender for the dedicated movie buff.
+For this app we chose a content-based recommender for the spontaneous and casual client group and a collaborative filtering recommender for the dedicated movie buff.

 The Word Cloud button leads to a word cloud that uses keyword search.
 This method of searching minimizes the cold start problem.
 On the Word Cloud page one click get you to the first recommendations.
 Once one word is selected from the word cloud, the recommendations appear.